JaimieHemmings/HTML-CSS-Project/README.md

 ## Features

-- The Tamar Aquatics Website needs to be responsive on all screen sizes.
+- The Fish Aquatics Website needs to be responsive on all screen sizes.
 - The website uses rich media content and elements including Forms, links, and buttons.
 - The website features a Homepage, About Us, and a Contact page.
 - The website also features an interactive carousel at the top of the homepage.